fritzstauff/encrypt_test/README.md

 ## Security Notes

+- The password and salt are used to derive a 256-bit AES key
-- The password and salt can be of variable length
+- The implementation uses a simple key derivation function that combines the password and salt
+- The salt is also used to derive the initialization vector (IV)
 - This implementation uses AES encryption with CBC mode
-- The salt is used to derive the initialization vector (IV)
 - For production use, consider implementing a stronger key derivation function (like PBKDF2)
 - Store your password and salt securely - if you lose them, you won't be able to decrypt your files